rzymek/cv/krzysztof.rzymkowski.md

 Focused on writing **clean, readable and testable code**.
 I always ask myself whether the stuff I've just written will make sense to someone a year from now.

 Sharing knowledge comes truly natural.
-I've **hosted over 30** internal **workshops** covering topics like: **Docker, Java8, React, Redux, Firebase, Typescript, webpack, software engineering, git, bash**, etc.
+I've **hosted over 30** internal **workshops** covering topics like: **Docker, Java, React, Redux, Firebase, Typescript, webpack, software engineering, git, bash**, etc.

 ## Skills
 I've been using **Java since version 1.1** (before Swing & Collections).
 I've started with **JEE** just when EJB3 and JPA came out, with all those cosy annotations replacing the XML hell of J2EE 1.4.